 Optically pumped magnetometers

-OPMs use optical methods to spin-polarise an atomic medium and detect its coherent response to a magnetic field.
-OPMs surpass the sensitivity of superconducting sensors, while also working without cryogenics, making them potentially disruptive in the bio magnetic applications of magnetoencephalography (MEG) and magneto-cardiography (MCG).
+Optically pumped magnetometers (OPMs) are high-sensitivity quantum sensors that take advantage of the unique alkali vapor properties and their interaction with external magnetic and laser fields to detect magnetic fields with unpresentable sensitivity.
+When compared to superconducting sensors, OPMS have strengths and weaknesses.
+However, they surpass the sensitivity of superconducting sensors, while also working without cryogenics, making them potentially disruptive in the biomagnetic applications of magnetoencephalography (MEG) and magneto-cardiography (MCG).
 Deploying OPMs in these applications requires them to be simultaneously sensitive, fast, with a large dynamic range, close packable, manufacturable, and reliable in large numbers.

-Scale-invariant spin dynamics and the quantum limits of field sensing
+- Scale-invariant spin dynamics and the quantum limits of field sensing

 Mitchell, M.W.
 (2020) New Journal of Physics, 22(5), 053041.
 A preprint available on arXiv.

-Measurement-induced, spatially-extended entanglement in a hot, strongly-interacting atomic system
+- Measurement-induced, spatially-extended entanglement in a hot, strongly-interacting atomic system

 Kong, J., Jiménez-Martínez, R., Troullinou, C., Lucivero, V., Tóth, G., Mitchell, M.W.
 (2020) Nature Communications, 11(1), 2415.